yy3472/hudm5001/README.md

 *Quizzes*:

 There will be several quizzes throughout the semester that will assess your knowledge of the various topics.
 Quizzes are based on the Jupyter Notebooks.
 All quizzes are mandatory for all students to take.
-Importantly, the quizzes should be done in a **“closed book”** format, which means you should not consult any resources including notes, books, the web, devices, or other external media.
-Quizzes will be administered either as take-home or in-class tests.
-In-class quizzes are scheduled for October 15 and November 19 from 11:00-11:20 am.
-Please arrive on time with your local machine, as late assignments will not be accepted for in-class quizzes except in cases of emergency.
-For take-home quizzes, a late assignment penalty of 10% of the total score will be applied for each day past the due date.
-If you know in advance that you will miss any of the scheduled quizzes, you must make arrangements with the instructor at least one month ahead of time.
+Importantly, the quizzes should be done in a **closed book** format, which means you should not consult any resources including notes, books, the web, devices, or other external media.
+Quizzes will be administered via the **HonorLock** system. **No** late policy will be applied.
+If you know in advance that you will miss any of the scheduled quizzes, you must make arrangements in advance with the instructor.
+(At least one week in advance if possible, or as soon as you are able if an unforeseen event occurs preventing you from taking the quiz.)

 *Midterm*:

+The midterm will cover Weeks 1–8, and will be an in-person exam.
+You will be allowed one 8 ½ x 11 one-sided **cheat sheet.** You’re allowed to bring a calculator.

+*Presentation*:

 The instructor will place you into a group of 3-4 students.
 Your group will give a presentation about one topic we’ve discussed in the course.
 The instructor will provide a list of presentation topics, and each group needs to choose one topic.
 The midterm presentation is a 7-min oral presentation about the chosen topic, and it should consist of explaining one or two concepts and demonstrating them with a few examples.
 You will also have to make three questions about the chosen topic for the quiz in the midterm week.
 You will use Jupyter Notebooks or PowerPoint slides for the presentation and all the group members will present together on the presentation date.
 Be sure to practice beforehand, and time yourselves before you give the midterm presentation.